Generic Name: clobazam (KLOE-ba-zam) (Oral route)

 Do not keep outdated medicine or medicine no longer needed.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

-This medicine may cause some people to become dizzy, drowsy, trouble with thinking, or less alert than they are normally.
-Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are not alert or able to think well.
+This medicine may cause some people to be dizzy, drowsy, or less alert than normal.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 This medicine may be habit-forming.
 If you feel that the medicine is not working as well, do not use more than your prescribed dose.
 Call your doctor for instructions.

 If you or your child develop any unusual or strange thoughts and behavior while taking this medicine, be sure to discuss it with your doctor.
-Some changes that have occurred in people taking this medicine are like those seen in people who drink too much alcohol.
-Other changes might be confusion, worsening of depression, hallucinations (seeing, hearing, or feeling things that are not there), suicidal thoughts, and unusual excitement, nervousness, or irritability.
+Some of the changes that have occurred in people taking this medicine are like those seen in people who drink too much alcohol.
+Clobazam may cause confusion, worsening of depression, hallucinations (seeing, hearing, or feeling things that are not there), suicidal thoughts, and unusual excitement, nervousness, or irritability.

 Birth control pills may not work as well while you are using this medicine.
-To keep from getting pregnant, use another form of birth control together with your birth control pills.
-Other forms include condoms, diaphragms, or contraceptive foams or jellies.
+To keep from getting pregnant, use another form of birth control together with your birth control pills during therapy and for 28 days after you take the last dose.